 If you moved to a different precinct in your county less than 30 days before the election, you can vote at your old precinct’s polling place on Election Day.
 If it has been more than 30 days, you can either (1) go to your old precinct, ask for a “transfer,” take it to your new precinct’s polling place and vote, or (2) go to your new polling place and ask for a Provisional Ballot if your name is not on the voter roll.

-If you moved to a different county, then you need to register like a new voter, either by submitting a registration form 25 days before the election or by using Same Day Registration & Voting.
+If you moved to a different county, then you need to register like a new voter by submitting a registration form 25 days before the election.

 What if I have a problem?
 What is a Provisional Ballot?